Amirknaan/elk_stack/README.md

 1. Define in /etc/filebeat/filebeat.yml the host of kibana, logstash and a path to the file
 2. Edit logstash.conf
 3. create an index template ( file json_expm_template.json )
-apply it with a put request curl -kuelastic:password PUT "http://public-ip:9200_index_template/json_expm_template" -H 'Content-Type: application/json' -d @json_expm_template.json
+apply it with a put request curl -kuelastic:password -X PUT "http://public-ip:9200_index_template/json_expm_template" -H 'Content-Type: application/json' -d @json_expm_template.json
 4. create index pattern and ILM same as you did in stages 7 and 9 in the previous drill
 5. Define an alert that way:
 In kibana enter at the scroll bar to managment -> Rules and connectors -> create rule